jovmar34/SEC/README.md

 * Java Development Kit 8

 ## Compiling
-In order to compile the whole project execute the following command on **/announcementServer/** to install all dependencies:
+In order to compile the whole project execute the following command on **/announcementServer**:

     mvn clean install

-**Note:** append -DskipTests to the above command in order to skip all tests
+**Note:** append -DskipTests to the above command to skip all tests

 ## Running
 In order to run the system..